iemeka/2-web-scrapping/readme.md

 - Colors were extracted from the html file `python_class_test.html` using regular expression
 - The data extracted was stored in a dictionary using color name as key and their frequency as values Using pandas:
+    - The dictionary was converted to a pandas object
     - The mean color was determined
     - The mode color was determined
     - The median color was determined